zer0def/nginxinc-kubernetes-ingress/docs/content/configuration/policy-resource.md

 It is possible to use the [errorPages](/nginx-ingress-controller/configuration/virtualserver-and-virtualserverroute-resources/#errorpage) property on a route, to change the default behaviour of 401 or 403 errors.

-An API Key policy can be disabled on a route by adding the [location snippet](/nginx-ingress-controller/configuration/virtualserver-and-virtualserverroute-resources/#using-snippets) `auth_request off;`

 At least one header or query param is required.

 The policy below configures NGINX Ingress Controller to require the API Key `password` in the header "my-header".